Sue Heath is a Professor of Sociology and Associate Dean for Postgraduate Research in the Faculty of Humanities at the University of Manchester.

-Sue joined the University of Manchester in 2010, having previously worked at the University of Southampton for twelve years, including as Co-Director of two ESRC Research Centres: the National Centre for Research Methods and the Centre for Population Change.
+Sue joined the University of Manchester in 2010 to take up the post of Co-Director of the Morgan Centre for Research into Everyday Lives, having previously worked at the University of Southampton for twelve years, including as Co-Director of two ESRC Research Centres: the National Centre for Research Methods and the Centre for Population Change.

 Sue started her lecturing career at the University of Manchester in the mid-1990s, and before that she worked as a researcher in various posts in the North West, including for a local education authority.

 Sue’s research revolves mainly around young people’s domestic and housing transitions and intergenerational relations, whilst she also has strong interests in research methodology, with a particular focus on research ethics and innovative creative qualitative methods.